 Even for retired, senior artists want to share their work with the world — and, if possible, earn an income off it.
 After all, if you’re a creator living on a fixed income after leaving the workforce, there’s no better way to pull in extra money each month than by doing something you love.
 But if you’re new to entrepreneurship (don’t worry — many older adults are), it takes time to build a successful career as an artist.
 Fortunately, there are many things you can do to keep yourself financially afloat in the meantime.
-Medicare Gurus shares the following.
+Bobby Brock Insurance shares the following.

 Control Your Finances